allefeld/pandoc-defaults/vscode/README.md

 ## Requirements

-Both [Pandoc](https://pandoc.org/installing.html) and a Pandoc/Defaults processor have to be installed separately.
-For the latter, see the [Python implementation](https://github.com/allefeld/pandoc-defaults/tree/main/python).
+A Pandoc/Defaults processor has to be installed separately, see the [Python implementation](https://github.com/allefeld/pandoc-defaults/tree/main/python).
+The processor in turn requires [Pandoc](https://pandoc.org/installing.html) to be installed.

 ## Notes